sathya-pramodh/MultiInstanceLinux/README.md

 - WEBSOCKET_PASSWORD - The password that is set to connect to the websocket server.
 - WALL_SCENE_NAME - The name of the wall scene on OBS.
 - SWITCH_TO_WALL - The list of keybinds to switch to the wall scene on OBS.
+- INSTANCE_SCENE_NAMES - The list of scene names (in order of instance number) on OBS.
 - PERFORMANCE_MODE - The performance enhancement option while multi instancing.
 - NUM_INSTANCES - The number of instances that you want to open.
 - SWITCH_INSTANCES - The list of keybinds (in order of instance number) to switch to that respective instance.